Mired in crises, North Korea’s Kim to open big party meeting

 “North Korea is very sensitive and nervous amid the pandemic, and it’s making irrational, bizarre moves,” said Nam Sung-wook, a professor at South Korea’s Korea University.

 Kim Jong Un, 36, has been hunkering down.
-He’s appeared in public 53 times this year to observe weapons tests, visit areas hit by typhoons and preside over high-level meetings, according to Seoul’s Unification Ministry, which said the figure is a drop from an average of 103 appearances over the past four years.
+He’s appeared in public 53 times this year to observe weapons tests, visit areas hit by typhoons and preside over high-level meetings, according to Seoul’s Unification Ministry, compared to an average of 103 appearances over the past four years.

-Despite the deadlocked nuclear talks, North Korea likely hoped for the reelection of Trump, who sat down with Kim three times, giving him his long-desired legitimacy on a global stage.
+Despite the deadlocked nuclear talks, North Korea likely hoped for the reelection of Trump, who met with Kim three times, giving him his long-desired legitimacy on a global stage.
 Trump once said he exchanged “love letters” with Kim and that “we fell in love.”

 Instead of the top-down summitry used by Kim and Trump, President-elect Joe Biden will likely want working-level negotiators to sort out details and confirm North Korea’s denuclearization commitment before he would meet with Kim.
-North Korea also is probably not an overriding priority for Biden, who faces several pressing domestic issues such as the coronavirus, an economy hammered by the pandemic and racial disparities.
+North Korea also is probably not an overriding priority for Biden, who faces several pressing domestic issues such as the coronavirus, an economy hammered by the pandemic, and racial disparities.

 Some experts say North Korea may opt for its time-honored strategy of conducting missile tests to draw U.S. attention like it did during past presidential transition periods in Washington.
 Others expect the North to avoid big provocations that could diminish the prospect for early talks with the Biden administration.